 Tribes across the United States are leading the way with innovative efforts to address climate change through adaptation and mitigation strategies.
 To showcase these initiatives, the Tribal Climate Change Project is developing a database of profiles that describes innovative approaches that tribes across the country are using to address climate change.
 These profiles include summaries of project objectives, approaches, and lessons learned.
 Current profiles include: Swinomish Climate Change Initiative, Nez Perce Carbon Sequestration Project, Coquille Climate Change Action Committee, Lummi Nation Renewable Energy program, and relocation issues among Alaska Native tribes.

-Project Investigators are engaged in developing resources and publications aimed at building knowledge about climate change initiatives among tribes throughout the United States, as well as federal agency land managers and other non-tribal entities with an interest in working with tribes to address climate change.
+Project investigators are engaged in developing resources and publications aimed at building knowledge about climate change initiatives among tribes throughout the United States, as well as among federal agency land managers and other non-tribal entities with an interest in working with tribes to address climate change.
 Current publications include a guide for tribal leaders on U.S. climate change programs, a synthesis of literature on climate change and social vulnerability, and a legal briefing on climate change impacts on Tribes’ off-reservation resources.
 To read more, visit: http://tribalclimate.uoregon.edu/publications/.